Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

 - 1 tablespoon finely chopped cilantro

-- Heat the oven to 400 degrees f.
-Pour 1/2 cup beef stock into the bottom of a casserole dish or roasting pan, so that it touches the bottom of the pork.
-Cook the pork roast for 50 minutes, then reduce heat to 325, and cook 1 hour more.
+- Heat the oven to 400 degrees F. Pour 1/2 cup beef stock into the bottom of a casserole dish or roasting pan so that it touches the bottom of the pork.
+Cook the pork roast for 50 minutes, then reduce heat to 325 degrees, and cook 1 hour more.
 Baste with the chicken-stock/spices combination often to keep the pork well hydrated, and cover if it ever appears that it is getting burned.
-Baste to check if the meet is done.
+Baste to check if the meat is done.
 When taking out of the oven, allow to stand for 15 minutes.

 - About 40 minutes before serving, prepare the pomegranate sauce.
 Do this by placing 1 1/2 cups of pomegranate juice in a small saucepan with garlic, red pepper, and cilantro.
 Heat over high heat to reduce it to half its original volume, then allow to cool to room temperature.

-- Spoon over the meat the pomegranate sauce, and some cilantro for decoration.
+- Spoon the pomegranate sauce over the meat, and add some cilantro for decoration.

 © 2017 Ryan Thomas